Readek/RoA-Skin-Recolorer/README.md

 Can also recolor any image with the same colors as the character (for example, spritesheets).

-Result image may not have 100% correct rgb values.
-May be rounding and/or bad calculations, not sure.
+Absa's `body` part and Kragg's `rock` part will never give correct values.
+I have no idea why.

+Sometimes, result image will not have 100% correct rgb values respect to the ingame colors (having +-1/+-2 difference).
+I am not sure why this is happening, but it's generally not visible to the human eye.